ozergulcan/Team23_MTM4692_new/README.md

 ## 📊 Project Description
 This project aims to detect arbitrage opportunities in cryptocurrency markets using SQL.
 Arbitrage refers to making profit from price differences of the same asset across different exchanges.

+In this project, Bitcoin (BTC) price data from multiple exchanges is analyzed.
+The system compares prices across exchanges and identifies potential arbitrage opportunities by considering transaction costs.

+## 📁 Datasets
+The project uses historical BTC price data from the following exchanges:

+- Binance (BTC/USDT)
+- Coinbase (BTC/USD)
+- Bitfinex (BTC/USD)
+- Bitstamp (BTC/USD)

+All datasets are stored in the `data/` folder.